Sharif-SLPL/SE-2024-Task-06-SHROOM/README.md

-# SE-2024-Task-06-SHROOM
+# SemEval-2024-Task06
+# The 18th International Workshop on Semantic Evaluation
-Task 6: SHROOM, a Shared-task on Hallucinations and Related Observable Overgeneration Mistakes
+## Task 6: SHROOM, a Shared-task on Hallucinations and Related Observable Overgeneration Mistakes